johanley/precision-timekeeping/README.md

 The date-time and Julian date can be defined to **arbitrary precision** for seconds and fractional days.
 This is implemented by using Java's <a href='https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/math/BigDecimal.html'>BigDecimal</a> class.
 This is an unusual property.
-Most date-time libraries don't allow arbitrary precision for the time of day:
+Most date-time libraries don't allow arbitrary precision for the time of day.
+For example:
 - Java's <a href='https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/time/package-summary.html'>java.time</a> package stops at nanoseconds.
 - <a href='https://www.iausofa.org/'>SOFA</a> implements Julian dates with a pair of `double`s.
 That library can represent a moment in time to an accuracy of <a href='https://aa.usno.navy.mil/downloads/novas/USNOAA-TN2011-02.pdf'>~20 microseconds</a>.